svenriebedell/DellApp-Download-Manager/README.md

 - 2.Subfolder (Application Version)

 each 2.
 Subfolder includes
 - **DUP Package** (Dell Update Package)/ Installer .exe
 - **Install.xml** with install parameters for later automations

+#### Variables of configuration

+**Enable or Disable applications for download** Line 50 - 60

+**starting download version equal or newer** Line 67 - 77

+**Temp and Repository Folder** Line 119 - 125

+#### Logging

+The scripts is logging to Temp Folder it shows you when the script has started and which applications are download, existing in Repository or to old for download.
+The file named download_log_YYYYMMDD.XML

+#### Archiving

+For troubleshouting the old catalog file DellSDPCatalogPC.xml will be stored in a Archiving folder (in Software Repository Folder) if a new catalog will be downloaded.